interface Stream<T>

 reduce

-to each element in the Stream, and returns the final result.Definition
+reducereducer to each element in the Stream, and returns the final result.Definitions

 Type parameters